wska/AI-Route_Planning/graphs/readme.txt

 Therefore, the starting point for the grid based map will always be in origo (0,0), and then work its way outwards with positive X and Y coordinates.

+The vertices will exclusively be vertical or horizontal.
+There are no diagonal vertices.

 The format of the files are as follows:

 Two integers, representing the total size of the grid(etc, "5 5" for a 5x5 grid).